nickjoven/intro-to-react/README.md

 https://learning.flatironschool.com/courses/5207/assignments/194711?module_item_id=437855

-A functional component is a can takes props as an argument use those props to dynamically affect the JSX that is returned.
+A functional component can take props as an argument use those props to dynamically affect the JSX that is returned.

 In order for a components to serve as a template of JSX rather than a bunch of hard-coded information, you must use props.